maarkjor/Dj-gigs/README.md

 How it works

 Tap any date to add one or more gigs
-For each gig you can set: venue, working hours, contact, notes, payment status (paid / to be paid) and payment method (cash / bank transfer) and amount
+For each gig you can set: venue, working hours, contact, notes, payment status (paid / to be paid) and payment method (cash / bank transfer) and amount.
-Choose the gig type yourself — Afternoon, Night, or After Midnight — this sets the color of the dot on the calendar Dots appear on each date so you can see at a glance what time slots are taken without opening every day Blinking dots mean the gig hasn't been paid yet
+Choose the gig type yourself — Afternoon, Night, or After Midnight — this sets the color of the dot on the calendar.
+Dots appear on each date so you can see at a glance what time slots are taken without opening every day.
+Blinking dots mean the gig hasn't been paid yet.
-Tap ⚙ COLORS to customize the color for each gig type Swipe left or right on the calendar to change month
+Tap ⚙ COLORS to customize the color for each gig type.
+Swipe left or right on the calendar to change month.

 Sharing with other DJs